-This measure focuses specifically on the prevalent dialysis population, examining waitlisting monthly in active status for each patient.
-As this measure assesses monthly waitlisting in active status of patients, it also evaluates and encourages maintenance of patients on the waitlist which is important given the long duration most patients have to wait to eventually access a deceased donor transplant (national median of roughly 4 years) [6].
-In particular, maintenance of active status requires ongoing attention by dialysis practitioners to optimizing the health of patients, to ensure sustained suitability for transplant waitlisting.
-Maintenance of active status on the waitlist is additionally important given demonstrated disparities [7] and positive association with subsequent transplantation [8].
-This is an important area to which dialysis practitioners can contribute through ensuring patients remain healthy and complete any ongoing testing activities required to remain active on the wait list.
-In contrast to this measure, the First Year Standardized Waitlist Ratio focuses solely on new waitlisting and living donor kidney transplants to incentivize early action, rather than ongoing maintenance on the waitlist, as this measure does.
+This measure focuses specifically on the prevalent dialysis population, examining waitlisting status monthly for each patient.
+As this measure assesses monthly waitlisting status of patients, it evaluates and encourages maintenance of patients on the waitlist which is important given the long duration most patients have to wait to eventually access a deceased donor transplant (national median of roughly 4 years) [6].
+This is an important area to which dialysis practitioners can contribute through ensuring patients remain healthy and complete any ongoing testing activities required to remain on the wait list.
+In contrast to this measure, other waitlisting measures, such as the First Year Standardized Waitlist Ratio, focus solely on new waitlistings and living donor kidney transplants to incentivize early action, rather than ongoing maintenance on the waitlist, as this measure does.